S1M0N38/cr-analysis/README.md

 ## Data Analysis

 Data Analysis is still in early stage but here is a simple example if you'd like to experimenting on your own.
-This example use [pandas](https://pandas.pydata.org/) as data analysis tool to analyse battles played in one day (e.g. on 7th of Nov 2022).
-It can be thought of as a first step towards a more scalable approach able to analyse the whole database.
+This example use [pandas](https://pandas.pydata.org/) as data analysis tool to analyse battles played in different days.

 ### Install